Lunexa-Project/Lunexa/tests/README.md

 Performance tests are located in `tests/performance_tests`, and test features for performance metrics on the host machine.

-To run only lunexa's performance tests (after building):
+To run only Lunexa's performance tests (after building):

 ```bash
 cd build/debug/tests/performance_tests